 University of Maryland stabbing suspect expected in court Monday

-A bond hearing is scheduled for Monday for a white University of Maryland student accused of fatally stabbing a black man on campus.The FBI is investiga... -- President Donald Trump said on Monday that he "never mentioned" Israel during his controversial Oval Office meeting with Russian officials in which he re...
+Court documents accuse 19 year old Jonathan Van Galder of breaking into a unit in the 200 blo... -- A bond hearing is scheduled for Monday for a white University of Maryland student accused of fatally stabbing a black man on campus.The FBI is investiga... -- President Donald Trump said on Monday that he "never mentioned" Israel during his controversial Oval Office meeting with Russian officials in which he re...
 A budget plan President Donald Trump is expected to submit to Congress Tuesday includes steep cuts to farm subsidies, according to Bloomberg News.
 The 2018 budget proposal, wh...
-The American Legion Baseball season is underway.
+After multiple rain outs over the weekend the Westco Zephyrs are set to open their 2017 summer season today at home against North Platte.

 Add your comments below